Bottom

 Pilot-Operated Solenoid Valve

-Combines either a hydraulic or pneumatic valve with a smaller solenoid valve, using a diaphragm to create differential pressure and control flow.
+Pilot-operated solenoid valves combine a main hydraulic or pneumatic valve with a smaller solenoid valve, using a diaphragm to create differential pressure and control flow.
+These valves are ideal for large flow rates and higher pressures with minimal power consumption.
+They are commonly used in water treatment plants, boiler control, and central heating systems.

 Direct-Acting Solenoid Valve

-Utilizes a plunger that directly engages the orifice to control the flow of the substance.
+Direct-acting solenoid valves utilize a plunger that directly engages the orifice to control the flow of the substance.
+These valves are suitable for low-flow, low-pressure, and vacuum applications, such as laboratory dosing, analytical instruments, and compact automation systems.

 Semi-Direct Operated Solenoid Valve

-It combines the features of direct-acting and indirect-acting valves, making it ideal for high flow rates and capable of operating from 0 bar (0 psi).
+This design combines the features of direct-acting and indirect-acting valves, making it ideal for high flow rates and capable of operating from 0 bar (0 psi).
+Semi-direct operated valves are often chosen for applications requiring rapid open/close cycles and reliable performance at varying pressures.

 High Pressure Solenoid Valve